 In 1947, Dr. Claude Beck became the first to successfully revive a patient by directly shocking the heart.
 He used a defibrillator of his own design.
 This object is one of three Beck prototypes known to exist.

-Five more broken heart remedies can be found on Flickr or the in the slideshow below.
+Five more broken heart remedies can be found on Flickr.